bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned HTML from Jon Duckett's book.

-**Thoughts** Went over form controls today.
+**Thoughts**: Went over form controls today.
 The book displays them all on separate page, but listing them out next to each other definitely helped me see the connections between elements.
 I'm incredibly tired again today, but still enjoying it all.

 **Link(s) to work**: NONE